 We do not own or operate facilities for drug manufacturing, storage, distribution or quality testing.
-We currently rely, and may continue to rely, on thirdparty contract manufacturers, including in the U.K. and China, to manufacture bulk drug substances, drug products, raw materials, samples, components, or other materials and reports.
+We currently rely, and may continue to rely, on third-party contract manufacturers, including in the U.K. and China, to manufacture bulk drug substances, drug products, raw materials, samples, components, or other materials and reports.
 Reliance on third-party manufacturers may expose us to different risks than if we were to manufacture product candidates ourselves.
-Under our collaboration agreements with AbbVie and Janssen, our collaborators will assume responsibility for the manufacturing according to the terms of those agreements for licensed products.
 There can be no assurance that our preclinical and clinical development product supplies will not be limited, interrupted, terminated or of satisfactory quality or continue to be available at acceptable prices.
-In particular, any replacement of our manufacturer could require significant effort and expertise because there may be a limited number of qualified replacements.
-If our third-party manufacturers and suppliers, or any third-party in the supply chain, are adversely impacted by restrictions resulting from the COVID-19 pandemic, we may be unable to secure the supply of product candidates required for our preclinical studies.
+In particular, any replacement of our manufacturers or suppliers could require significant effort and expertise because there may be a limited number of qualified replacements.
+If our third-party manufacturers and suppliers, or any third-party in the supply chain, are adversely impacted, including as a result of the COVID-19 pandemic or global supply chain disruptions, we may be unable to secure the supply of product candidates required for our preclinical studies.